-Study shows role of cellular protein in regulation of binge eatingJune 20th, 2012 in Neuroscience /
+Study shows role of cellular protein in regulation of binge eatingJune 20, 2012 in Medicine & Health / Neuroscience

 Researchers from Boston University School of Medicine (BUSM) have demonstrated in experimental models that blocking the Sigma-1 receptor, a cellular protein, reduced binge eating and caused binge eaters to eat more slowly.
 The research, which is published online in Neuropsychopharmacology, was led by Pietro Cottone, PhD, and Valentina Sabino, PhD, both assistant professors in the pharmacology and psychiatry departments at BUSM.

 Binge eating disorder, which affects approximately 15 million Americans, is believed to be the eating disorder that most closely resembles substance dependence.
 In binge eating subjects, normal regulatory mechanisms that control hunger do not function properly.
 Binge eaters typically gorge on "junk" foods excessively and compulsively despite knowing the adverse consequences, which are physical, emotional and social in nature.
 In addition, binge eaters typically experience distress and withdrawal when they abstain from junk food.